Craig90Dev/fazz-tracks/README.md

 2. To add a map function to the website, allowing the user to view Google Maps in a window to see where the business is located.

-3. To add a page for customer reviews to be imported and updated on the Home page after approval from the business owner and for reviews to be cycled through after refreshing the Home page.
+3. To add a page for customer reviews to be imported and updated on the Index page after approval from the business owner and for reviews to be cycled through after refreshing the Index page.

 4. To add a page for visitors to be able to upload their own images and videos from their experiences at Fazz-Tracks and display them on the Gallery page.